The Procurement Card Document is system-generated (document initiator displays the name of the cardholder) for each Procurement Card transaction.

 10. Procurement Cardholder (PCDH)

 The PCDH document is used to make changes to any of the default accounting information assigned to expenses made on the Procurement Card (e.g., account number, project, sub-object, etc.).
+The other fields on the document are no longer being used since the P-Card reconciliation process moved to AggieTravel.

 The Procurement Cardholder link is available from the KFS Main Menu.